treuille/state-thoughts/README.md

 ## Todo

-- Put it in the context of a nice little explanatory app
-    - Main page
-    - Link for all the other pages
-    - Explanation for the main page
-    - Explanation for each example
-    - Deeper exploration of each example
 - Then put together the second example
 - Look for more examples from the state example
 - Write up my notes on why I did what I did